borgbase/vorta-go/README.md

 An implementation of [Vorta](https://github.com/borgbase/vorta) in Golang to improve deployment and packaging.

-Work in progress and NOT functional.
+Functional, but still missing some features.
 Use the [Python version](https://github.com/borgbase/vorta) if you need something that works.

 ## Progress